chrisgrieser/alfred-bibtex-citation-picker/README.md

 > [!NOTE]
 > Not all formats support all citation-related features.
 For example, adding
-> Page numbers as well as inline-citations are not supported for Latex,
+> Page numbers as well as inline-citations are not supported for LaTeX,
 > Wikilinks, and Tags.

 If there is a citation syntax that is commonly used, or if you want to improve